 Hungry For More Recipes?
 Subscribe to my newsletter.
 Check out Facebook, Instagram and Pinterest to see everything I share!
 And if you love cooking and new cookbooks, join my free Cooking Club on Facebook!

 for the chai

-Pour in large mugs or glasses, dust with chocolate powder and serve immediately.
+- Pour in large mugs or glasses, dust with cocoa powder and serve immediately.

 - This tea can be made in advance and simply reheated in the microwave.